SUBMITTED BY: Veronica

 Mini Gift Pails

 Clean and dry empty soup cans.
 Punch two holes opposite each other, about 1/2″ from the open edge.
 “Corkscrew” one half of an 18″ piece of wire (wrap it around a pencil).
 Insert the ends of the wire into the punched holes to form a handle.
 Spray paint the cans.
 When dry, use white glue to apply Christmas pictures cut-out from wrapping paper scraps or paint the child’s name.
-Fill pails with small toys and candy.
+Fill pails with small toys and with candy.

 Fill a basket with a mug or two, some flavored spoons and flavored creamers.
 Add some biscotti or shortbread cookies.
 Line with holiday colored paper napkins, and finish with a coffee-filter bow.